-OECD step Check list Miners and refiners Downstream companies Step 1: Management system Have you developed a supply chain policy and ma Have you communicated the policy internally?
-Have you assigned a senior staff member to lead Have you made the necessary resources available Do you have a grievance mechanism in place?
-Have you developed systems and procedures for applicable) and sharing information with buyers? your due diligence system? e to support your due diligence system?
-Step 2: Identify and assess risks Have you identified any 'red flags' in your upstream supply chain?
+OECD step Check list Miners and refiners Downstream companies Step 1: Management system ✓ Have you communicated the policy internally? ✓ Have you assigned a senior staff member to lead v ✓ Have you made the necessary resources available ✓ Do you have a grievance mechanism in place? ✓ Have you assigned a senior staff member to lead your due diligence system? ✓ Have you made the necessary resources available to support your due diligence system? ✓ Do you have a grievance mechanism in place? ✓ Have you developed systems and procedures for collecting information from suppliers (where Step 2: Identify and assess risks Have you identified any 'red flags' in your upstream supply chain?
 If yes, have you mapped the factual circumstances of the red flag supply chain (i.e. a risk assessment) and have you identified the presence of any adverse impacts as part of this exercise?
 If you have not identified red flags, proceed to step 4.
 Have you made reasonable and good faith efforts to obtain evidence that the refiners in your supply chain have conducted due diligence and to see whether they have identified, or reasonably should have identified, red flags in their supply chains?
 Are you satisfied that the refiners in your supply chain have carried out due diligence in a way that is consistent with the OECD Guidance?
 Where there are 'red flags', does the due diligence information provide adequate detail on the circumstances of upstream production and trade?
 If you have not identified red flags, proceed to step 4.
 Step 3: Manage risks ✓ Have you shared the results of your risk assessment with senior management? ✓ Have you outlined your response to risks in a risk management plan? ✓ Are you monitoring the performance of your risk mitigation efforts?
 Only for red flags Have you established a traceability system to collect and maintain segregated information for all inputs and outputs from extraction through to the refiner? ✓ Are you regularly reviewing and updating information on the identify of refiners and associated due diligence findings from OECD Step 2?
 Step 4: Verify ✓ Have the refiners in your supply had an independent third-party audit against a standard that is consistent with the OECD Guidance?
-Step 5: Report annually
+Step 5: Report annually ✓ Do you, or are you planning to, annually report publicly on your implementation of the OECD Guidance?